freqtrade/freqtrade/docs/advanced-backtesting.md

 timeframe or for informative timeframes) otherwise they will simply be ignored in the script output.

+!!! note "Indicator List"
+    The indicator values will be displayed for both entry and exit points.
+If `--indicator-list all` is specified, only the indicators at the entry point will be shown to avoid excessively large lists, which could occur depending on the strategy.

 There are a range of candle and trade-related fields that are included in the analysis so are automatically accessible by including them on the indicator-list, and these include: